 Composer Jason Solowsky is a musical storyteller of remarkable versatility and singularity of voice.
 His scores imbue dozens of tales told upon the silver screen with a perfect balance of aesthetic sensibilities, and span a variety of film genres to include drama, horror, mystery, science fiction, adventure, romance, comedy as well as others.

-Highlights of Solowsky’s recent successes include scores for Lionsgate’s Between Worlds (Nicolas Cage, Franka Potente), Sony Pictures Home Entertainment’s Forgiveness (Richard T. Jones), Lionsgate’s Assassin’s Game (Tom Sizemore, Bai Ling, and Vivica A. Fox), The Freemason (Sean Astin), Falsely Accused (Rosanna Arquette and Jon Gries), Unsullied (Theatrically Released and Directed by former NFL star Simeon Rice), American Bandits: Frank and Jesse James (Peter Fonda), Anchor Bay Entertainment’s Turbulent Skies (Casper Van Dien, Brad Dourif and Nicole Eggert), Terror Inside (Corey Feldman), Lionsgate’s Unemployed (Godfrey), Lionsgate’s What Up?
+Highlights of Solowsky’s recent successes include scores for Lionsgate’s Between Worlds (Nicolas Cage, Franka Potente), Sony Pictures Home Entertainment’s Forgiveness (Richard T. Jones), Lionsgate’s Assassin’s Game (Tom Sizemore, Bai Ling, and Vivica A. Fox), The Freemason (Sean Astin), Falsely Accused (Rosanna Arquette and Jon Gries), Unsullied (Directed by former NFL star Simeon Rice), American Bandits: Frank and Jesse James (Peter Fonda), Anchor Bay Entertainment’s Turbulent Skies (Casper Van Dien, Brad Dourif and Nicole Eggert), Terror Inside (Corey Feldman), Lionsgate’s Unemployed (Godfrey), Lionsgate’s What Up?
 (Kadeem Hardison) and Templar Nation (Erik Estrada).
 Solowsky also wrote music for the Sony Pictures release American Crude (Rob Schneider, Ron Livingston, Michael Clarke Duncan and John C. McGinley).
-He also composed music for the film A Question of Faith (Richard T. Jones, C. Thomas Howell) which was released by Universal Pictures Home Entertainment, and Lionsgate’s Dreams (Lou Myers, and Geoffrey Owens).
+Additionally he composed music for the film A Question of Faith (Richard T. Jones, C. Thomas Howell) which was released by Universal Pictures Home Entertainment, and Lionsgate’s Dreams (Lou Myers, and Geoffrey Owens).

 Solowsky’s flexibility in adapting to various projects and scales has yielded wonderful collaborations with respected directors such as Michael Rissi (Edgar Allan Poe’s Annabel Lee), Wes Sullivan (Nightbeasts starring Zach Galligan), Keith Holland (Cage Free starring Dee Wallace), Ted Lange (For Love of Amy) Andrea Olabarría (Rough Winds), Jason Kartalian (Seahorses, Driller) and Derek Maki (award-winning family film, Instant Dads).
 Solowsky also contributed to The Life In A Day, the directorial film debut of Joseph Mazzello (Jurassic Park, The Social Network, The River Wild, Simon Birch).